Parlays are exciting online sports betting opportunities to leverage your sports knowledge into more entertainment at the online sportsbook.

 What is a Parlay?

-What is a One Game Parlay?
+What is a Same Game Parlay?

 How to Place a Parlay Bet

-BetMGM automatically calculates parlay odds; you don’t need to worry about the math.
+BetMGM automatically calculates parlay odds, so you don’t need to worry about the math.

 - Multiply the decimal odds (2.1 x 1.87) to get your multiplier (3.927).

-- Multiply the multiplier (3.927) by your wager amount ($84) for the payout ($329.87).
+- Multiply the multiplier (3.927) by your wager amount ($50) for the payout ($196.35).

 What is Parlay Insurance?

-Occasionally offered as a promotion, parlay insurance protects Raptors’ upset wins and other one-game parlay misses with coverage up to a predetermined amount.
+Occasionally offered as a promotion, parlay insurance protects against last-minute touchdowns, overtime buzzer-beaters, and other losses with coverage up to a predetermined amount.